20 June 2022

 Linköping University (LiU) has once again been tasked by the Swedish Sports Confederation with being an “elite athletics-friendly” university for four more years, as of the autumn term 2022.
 This is a big opportunity for elite athletes to combine athletics and academic study.

 LiU Elite Athletics gives students aiming for elite athletics achievements the opportunity to prepare for life after their athletics career, at the same time as being active.
 This opportunity is open to both national and international athletes.
-Hanna Söderquist
+Photographer: Hanna Söderquist

 Since 2015, Linköping University has been named by the Swedish Sports Confederation as an “Elite athletics-friendly higher education institution” (EVL).
 This means that LiU is to create opportunities for athletes to combine elite-level competition with higher education, and thereby pursue double careers.